ucl-exoplanets/TauREx3_public/doc/source/user/plugins.rst

 .. versionadded:: 3.1

-Plugins are a new feature since version 3.1.
 Inspired by Flask extensions, plugins are extra packages that add new functionality to TauREx.
 They allow anyone to improve and expand TauRExs capabilities without modifying the main codebase.
 For example, new forward models, opacity formats, chemistry and optimizers.